Ten Titles for Christian Women to Wear

 Psalm 45 celebrates a royal wedding.
 This verse describes the princess bride who is dressed and waiting for the procession which will take her to the king.

-The portrait of a bride-to-be is a perfect comparison for the Christian woman transitioning from a life governed by worldly permissive standards to a life of virtuous standards set by God, her Heavenly Father and King.
+The portrait of a bride-to-be is a perfect metaphor for the woman transitioning from a life governed by worldly permissive standards to a life of virtuous standards set by God, her Heavenly Father and King.
 While she transitions, it helps to remind herself that she is His Royal Daughter.

 I chose you out of the world. . .
 (John 15:19)

 Matthew Poole’s Commentary states: “I [God], having chosen you out of the world, have given you new hearts, new frames and dispositions quite contrary to theirs; therefore the world, disliking you, and seeing that your principles are quite opposite to theirs, abhor and hate you.”

-This title makes us aware of our obligation to focus on the path which God has chosen us to walk.
+This title makes her aware of her obligation to focus on the path which God has chosen for her to walk.

 3) Fragrance of Christ